we have the following night's available

-Our newly converted barns, Owls Roost and Squirrels Nest can be found on the edge of Peasenhall at Hare Lodge.
+Our two converted barns, Owls Roost and Squirrels Nest can be found on the edge of Peasenhall at Hare Lodge.
 Offering modern conveniences with a country feel, perfect to explore the beautiful suffolk coast and countrtyside.

-Our cottages are:
+Our Barn conversion's are:

 - Owls Roost: One of two of our new additions to Hare Lodge sleeping two in a New England style barn conversion.

-Both cottages and barns are fully equipped with central heating, wood burning stove and logs as well as linen, towels and wifi.
+The Barns are fully equipped with central heating, wood burning stove and logs as well as linen, towels and wifi.
 There is ample off road parking in a private car park.

 Neighbouring villages boast some delightful pubs.
 Framlingham is one with its well preserved and picturesque castle.
 Steeped in natural beauty the Heritage coastal towns of Aldeburgh and Southwold are just 20 minutes drive away.